theobald-software/kb.theobald-software.github.io/content/_xtract-universal/creating-a-custom-cennector-in-matillion-data-loader.md

 ### Create a Pipeline in Matillion Data Loader

-Create a pipeline that triggers the extraction and writes the data to a destination, see [Matillion Documentation: Creating a pipeline with custom connectors](https://documentation.matillion.com/mcc/docs/custom-connector-batch-pipeline).
+Create a pipeline that triggers the extraction and writes the data to a destination, see [Matillion Documentation: Create a pipeline with custom connectors](https://docs.matillion.com/data-productivity-cloud/custom-connector/docs/custom-connector-batch-pipeline/).

 1. Open your Matillion Data Loader dashboard under [https://dataloader.matillion.com/dashboard](https://dataloader.matillion.com/dashboard).
 2. Click **[Add Pipeline]** to create a new pipeline (1).